ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-This function will send any exta ether in the contract that is not owed as a donation or payment and that is not part of the claim deposit back to the ``owner`` of the request.
+This function will send any exta ether in the contract that is not owed as a fee or payment and that is not part of the claim deposit back to the ``owner`` of the request.
 This is only callable if one of the following conditions is met.